RevaRochanaa/mars-rover-simulator/README.md

 2. Navigate to the project directory: cd mars-rover-simulator

-3. Compile and run the code to test your changes: javac -d . src/main/java/com/example/marsrover/*.java java com.example.marsrover.MarsRoverSimulator
+3. Compile the code to test your changes: javac -d . src/main/java/com/example/marsrover/*.java

+4. Run the code to test your changes: java com.example.marsrover.MarsRoverSimulator